 Addiction recovery takes time, and it’s a huge journey.
 You’ll be making significant changes to your life.
 Amethyst Recovery can prepare you for the journey ahead.
 We know what you need, and we can guide you in the right direction.
 We customize all of our addiction treatment plans to the needs of each patient.

-One of the most important things is that we don’t only focus on addiction treatment, but also on aftercare services.
+One of the most important things is that we don’t only focus on addiction treatment, but providing addiction treatment resources and aftercare services.
 In short, we’ll prepare you for life outside of the rehab facility.
 We’ll equip you with the skills you need to face future obstacles.
 There’s no right and wrongs when it comes to your own do’s and don’ts in recovery.
 Different things work for different people.

 If you have any questions or if you’re already in recovery and have some tips and tricks on some do’s and don’ts in recovery, leave a comment below.
 We’d love to hear from you.